CTJMID/bank-tech-test/README.md

 ## To Run:

+- run 'npm init -y' and 'npm install' to install environmnet and dependancies
 - open Node in terminal
 - require the account.js file with the following command :
 ```
 const Account = require('./account')
 ```
 - make an instance of the Account Class
--  to deposit funds call 'despositFunds(amount, date)', passing the deposit amount and date as arguments.
+-  to deposit funds call 'despositFunds(amount, date)', passing the deposit amount as argument.
--  to deposit funds call 'withdrawFunds(amount, date)', passing the withdrawal amount and date as arguments.
+-  to deposit funds call 'withdrawFunds(amount, date)', passing the withdrawal amount as argument.
 - to print statement call ' printStatement()', with no arguments